Disaster Preparedness Overview

 The Indiana State Board of Animal Health (BOAH) is the state agency responsible for animal health emergencies and situational disasters involving both pets and livestock.
-Indiana BOAH is also the primary coordinating agency for Emergency Support Function 11-Agriculture and Natural Resources.
+BOAH is also the primary coordinating agency for Emergency Support Function 11-Agriculture and Natural Resources.
 In this role, BOAH is responsible for coordinating the activities of other state agencies to ensure a unified response to disasters that require activation of the State Emergency Operations Center.

-The Incident Command System (ICS) has been established by NIMS as the standardized on-scene, organizational framework to coordinate emergency responses for all types of hazardous incidents, including animal health emergencies.
+The Incident Command System (ICS) has been established under NIMS as the standardized on-scene, organizational framework to coordinate emergency responses for all types of hazardous incidents, including animal health emergencies.
 ICS defines and organizes roles and standardizes terminology.
 The modular system is flexible, adaptable and orchestrates the efforts of multiple agencies from multiple jurisdictions working on multiple sites.

 The Indiana State Board of Animal Health manages a roster of veterinarians, veterinary technicians and other personnel across Indiana who are part of the Veterinary Medical Response Corps (VMRC)/Animal Surveillance Emergency Response Team (ASERT).